 The CPSG put together a basic strategy looking at how we could achieve the restoration.
 Click on the image to see the Lancashire Telegraph article.

-Towards the end of 2023, the Council, with input from the CPSG, developed a bid for the funding which was presented to HE for consideration.
-In late March 2024, HE announced an award of £68,400 as a contribution to develop a bid for the Heritage Lottery Fund.
+Towards the end of 2023, BwD Council, with input from the CPSG, developed a bid for the funding which was presented to HE for consideration.
+In late March 2024, HE announced an award of £68,400 as a contribution to develop a bid for the Heritage Lottery Fund with matched funding from BwD Council giving approximately £150,000 to write the bid to present to Heritage Lottery in the hope that they will provide some of the funding to restore the conservatory.

 Click image to read the full article